-Mr. Silverman is the managing partner of the firm with twenty-five years of litigation experience in federal and state courts throughout the region.
+Mr. Silverman is the managing partner of the firm with thirty years of litigation experience in federal and state courts throughout the region.
 Mr. Silverman is recognized as one of the most able trial lawyers and negotiators in Maryland, and has enjoyed an extraordinary record of success.

 His principal areas of practice include all types of complex civil litigation and appeals, as well as high-profile criminal litigation.
 He has been recognized as one of the top 100 trial lawyers in Maryland for 12 consecutive years by the The American Association of Trial Lawyers, was named by a national publication as one of the top 10 criminal defense attorneys in the Northeast, and was named top 100 lawyers overall in the Northeast United States.

 Since 1991, Mr. Silverman has represented thousands of criminal clients in courts throughout Maryland and the mid-Atlantic region.
 He has not lost a jury trial in any criminal matter in over two decades.